neondatabase/website/content/docs/introduction/billing-sample.md

 ![Sample storage graph](/docs/introduction/billing_storage_graph.png)

 ### Data throughput
 Written data to Neon storage and data transfer out of Neon do not incur any costs.
-This view shows the amount of data written to storage or transferred out of the application; a reasonable amount with no charge.
+This view shows the amount of data written to storage or transferred out of the application: a reasonable amount with no charge.

 ![Sample storage graph](/docs/introduction/billing_data_graph.png)